nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 #### Payload Request Body ####

-The following search parameters are mandatory (i.e. these querystring elements MUST be present):
+Consumers SHALL include the following query parameters:

-- the `start` and `end` parameters define the time period over which the requested information is to be returned.
-Note that the provider will return only details of free slots which have a date/time span fully within the time period specified.
+- `start` and `end` define the time period over which the requested information is to be returned.
+The provider will return only details of free slots which have a date and time span fully within the time period specified.

-- `fb-type=free` (the parameter value being fixed)
-- `&_include=Slot:schedule`
+- `fb-type=free` specifies that only free slots will be returned.
+Note: the SlotStatus value of `free` SHALL be specified, other SlotStatus values are not permitted.
+- `_include=Slot:schedule` specifies that associated Schedule resources are returned.

-The following search parameters are strongly recommended to reduce the number of API calls required to prepare an appointment booking:
+The following search parameters MAY be included to minimise the number of API calls required to prepare an appointment booking:

 - _include:recurse=Schedule:actor:Practitioner
 - _include:recurse=Schedule:actor:Location

-{% include important.html content="Provider systems SHALL only expose `Schedule`, `Slot` and associated resources for organisations whose appointment book they're responsible for maintaining." %}

 On the wire a `Search for free slots` request would look something like the following: